-The best email apps deliver more than just immediate access to everything that's in your inbox.
-You can also use a good email client to manage the messages you get, organizing all that incoming mail, so that you're not snowed under by an avalanche of virtual missives.
+The best email apps bring you immediate access to everything in your inbox, but there's more to it than just that.
+Upgrading from the default mail client on your phone adds extra features for managing the messages you get and organizing incoming mail so that you're not snowed under by an avalanche of virtual missives.

-But as you likely know, not all email apps are created equal.
-From general purpose email app replacements to ones offering customization options, and smart assistance powered by artificial intelligence, we've found a variety of apps that can better manage your overflowing inbox.
+Not all email apps are created equal.
+From general purpose email app replacements to ones offering customization options, and smart assistance powered by artificial intelligence, we've found a number of contenders for the best email apps to better manage your overflowing inbox.

-Depending on what you're looking for in a mail manager, these are the best email apps for your phone that we've found.
+Depending on what you're looking for in a mail manager, you should check out one of these email options.

 The best email apps you can download right now

 1. Microsoft Outlook (Android, iOS: Free)

 Outlook's built-in analytic engine automatically surfaces important email (across multiple accounts) based on your communications.
 Quick swipe controls allow you to easily triage your email.
 It's a great mobile email app, and works with Exchange, Office 365, Outlook.com, Gmail, Yahoo Mail and iCloud email accounts.
-Over the years, Microsoft has enhanced the Outlook mobile app with new features, such as new Do Not Disturb settings on iOS, which helps keep it at the top of our best email app list.
+Over the years, Microsoft has enhanced the Outlook mobile app with new features, such as Do Not Disturb settings on iOS, which helps keep it at the top of our best email app list.

 2. Gmail (Android, iOS: Free)